Machine Learning: The Basics

 Consider a ML (classification or regression) problem with an underlying feature space $\featurespace$.
-In order to predict the label $y \in \labelspace$ of a data point based on its features $\vx \in \featurespace$, we apply a predictor $h$ selected out of some hypothesis space $\hypospace$.
-Let us assume that the available computational infrastructure only allows to use a linear hypothesis space $\hypospace^{(\featuredim)}$ (see \eqref{equ_lin_hypospace}).
+In order to predict the label $y \in \labelspace$ of a \gls{datapoint} based on its \gls{features} $\featurevec \in \featurespace$, we apply a \gls{predictor} $h$ selected out of some \gls{hypospace} $\hypospace$.
+Let us assume that the available computational infrastructure only allows us to use a linear \gls{hypospace} $\hypospace^{(\featuredim)}$ (see \eqref{equ_lin_hypospace}).

-For some applications using only linear predictor maps in $\hypospace^{(\featuredim)}$ is not sufficient to model the relation between features and labels (see Figure \ref{fig_scatterplot_poly} for a data set which suggests a non-linear relation between features and labels).
-In such cases it is beneficial to add a pre-processing step before applying a predictor $h$.
-The family of kernel methods is based on transforming the features $\vx$ to new features $\hat{\vx} \in \featurespace'$ which belong to a (typically very) high-dimensional space $\featurespace'$ \cite{LampertNowKernel}.
-It is not uncommon that, while the original feature space is a low-dimensional Euclidean space (e.g., $\featurespace = \mathbb{R}^{2}$), the transformed feature space $\featurespace'$ is an infinite-dimensional function space.
+For some applications, using a linear hypothesis $h(\featurevec)=\weights^{T}\featurevec$ is not suitable since the relation between \gls{features} $\featurevec$ and label $\truelabel$ might be highly non-linear.
+One approach to extend the capabilities of linear hypotheses is to transform the raw \gls{features} of a \gls{datapoint} before applying a linear hypothesis $h$.

+The family of kernel methods is based on transforming the \gls{features} $\featurevec$ to new features $\hat{\featurevec} \in \featurespace'$ which belong to a (typically very) high-dimensional space $\featurespace'$ \cite{LampertNowKernel}.
+It is not uncommon that, while the original feature space is a low-dimensional \gls{euclidspace} (e.g., $\featurespace = \mathbb{R}^{2}$), the transformed feature space $\featurespace'$ is an infinite-dimensional function space.

-The rationale behind transforming the original features into a new (higher-dimensional) feature space $\featurespace'$ is to reshape the intrinsic geometry of the feature vectors $\vx^{(\sampleidx)} \in \featurespace$ such that the transformed feature vectors $\hat{\vx}^{(\sampleidx)}$ have a ``simpler'' geometry (see Figure \ref{fig_kernelmethods}).
+The rationale behind transforming the original features into a new (higher-dimensional) feature space $\featurespace'$ is to reshape the intrinsic geometry of the feature vectors $\featurevec^{(\sampleidx)} \in \featurespace$ such that the transformed feature vectors $\hat{\featurevec}^{(\sampleidx)}$ have a ``simpler'' geometry (see Figure \ref{fig_kernelmethods}).